hail-is/hail/dev-docs/batch-design.rst

    new update id are returned to the client.

-2. The client library submits job specifications in 6-way parallelism in groups of 100 jobs for the newly created batch update as a POST request to ``/api/v1alpha/batches/{batch_id}/updates/{update_id}/jobs/create``.
+2. The client library submits job specifications in 6-way parallelism in groups of jobs, called bunches, for the newly created batch update as a POST request to ``/api/v1alpha/batches/{batch_id}/updates/{update_id}/jobs/create``.
 The front end service creates new entries into the jobs table as well